-The cost of living for students at The University of Sydney in Sydney, Australia is around AUD 25772 ($16752)/year covering accommodation, food, transport, and personal expenses.
+The annual cost of living in Sydney, Australia for The University of Sydney students is approximately AUD 25772 (INR 14.76 Lakhs).
+This includes rent, utilities, food, transport, and other personal expenses.

 Program | Important Dates | Fees | Application Fees | Eligibility | Financial Aid |